 Unfortunately, there are not many advanced features, and those that are available are only offered for a fee.
 For example, you must pay for backup services, additional databases, larger mailbox sizes, antivirus and anti-spam protection, and SSL certificates.

 However, one advantage of using this service is that your email storage is not included in your website storage.
-That’s helpful for those who plan to use their email for campaigns, primary contacts, or other services that require more substantial storage requirements for email.
+That proves to be useful for individuals who intend to utilize their email for campaigns, primary contacts, or any other services that demand larger storage needs for emails.

 Beginners might run into issues here as they don’t offer a website builder and only appear to support WordPress and Joomla auto-installers.
 For others, there is cPanel access to create your website.
 Other sites have more robust auto-installers or website builders, so this may not be the best option for true beginners.